exzork/crafty-4/README.md

 All you need to do is pull the image from this git repository's registry.
 This is done by using `'docker-compose'` or `'docker run'` (You don't need to clone the Repository and build, like in 3.x ).

-If you have a config folder already from previous local installation or _docker setup_*, the image should mount this volume, if no config present then it will populate its own config folder for you. <br> <br>
+If you have a config folder already from previous local installation or _docker setup_*, the image should mount this volume and fix the permission as required, if no config present then it will populate its own config folder for you. <br> <br>
 As the Dockerfile uses the permission structure of `crafty:root` **internally** there is no need to worry about matching the `UID` or `GID` on the host system :)
-> ***Make sure the ownership permissions on `servers/ backups/ logs/ configs/ imports/` in the `docker/` are not `root:root`, please just chown the dir recursively to your host user.**

-> **Please make sure if you are using a `compose` file, that the above volume mount directories are present, otherwise, docker will just make them and they'll be `root:root` which is not what we want.💀**

 <br>